 Caffelatte – espresso plus hot milk but no foam (about 70 degrees)

-Ristretto – even less than an espresso, and therefore stronger.
-Italian stimulants.
+Ristretto – even smaller than an espresso, and therefore stronger.
+Italian stimulant.

 Lungo – a little more water than an espresso, but not like an americano

 Corretto – an espresso with a splash of brandy (grappa) in it

 Macchiato – espresso “stained” with a small flesh of milk

 Caffé con panna – coffee with whipped cream